flexera-public/right_st/README.md

   Flags:
     -x, --prefix <prefix>:  Create dev/test version by adding prefix to name of all RightScripts uploaded

+right_st st delete <path>...
-    -D, --delete: Delete dev/test ServerTemplates and RightScripts with a prefix
+  Delete dev/test ServerTemplates and RightScripts with a prefix
+  Flags:
+    -x, --prefix <prefix>:  Delete with this prefix.
+This commands acts as a cleanup for ServerTepmlates uploaded with --prefix.

 right_st st download <name|href|id> [<path>]
   Download a ServerTemplate and all associated RightScripts/Attachments to disk